Summary of Significant Accounting Principles (Policies)

 Nature of operations and principles of consolidation

-Workhorse Group Inc. and its predecessor companies (“Workhorse”, the “Company”, “we”, “us” or “our”) is a technology company focused on providing sustainable and cost-effective solutions to the commercial transportation sector.
-As an American manufacturer, we design and build high performance battery-electric electric vehicles and aircraft that make movement of people and goods more efficient and less harmful to the environment.
-As part of the Company’s solution, it also develops cloud-based, real-time telematics performance monitoring systems that enable fleet operators to optimize energy and route efficiency.
-Although the Company operates as a single unit through its subsidiaries, it approaches its development through two divisions, Automotive and Aviation.
-The Company’s core products, under development and/or in manufacture, are the medium duty step van, the light duty pickup, the delivery drone and the manned multicopter.
+Workhorse Group Inc. (“Workhorse”, the “Company”, “we”, “us” or “our”) is a technology company focused on providing sustainable and cost-effective solutions to the commercial transportation sector.
+As an American manufacturer, we design and build high performance battery-electric vehicles and aircraft that make movement of people and goods more efficient and less harmful to the environment.
+As part of our solution, we also develop cloud-based, real-time telematics performance monitoring systems that enable fleet operators to optimize energy and route efficiency.
+Although we operate as a single unit through our subsidiaries, we approach our development through two divisions, Automotive and Aviation.
+We are currently focused on our core competency of bringing the N-GEN electric cargo van to market and fulfilling our existing backlog of orders.
+We are also exploring other opportunities in monetizing our intellectual property which could include a sale, license or other arrangement of assets that are outside of our core focus.

-The Company’s wholly owned subsidiaries include Workhorse Technologies Inc., Workhorse Motor Works Inc. and Workhorse Properties Inc.
+The Company’s wholly owned subsidiaries include Workhorse Technologies Inc., Workhorse Motor Works Inc., Workhorse Properties Inc. and Surefly, Inc

 Basis of presentation

-In the opinion of Management, the Unaudited Condensed Consolidated Financial Statements include all adjustments that are necessary for the fair presentation of Workhorse’s respective financial conditions, results of operations and cash flows for the interim periods presented.
+In the opinion of Management, the Unaudited Condensed Consolidated Financial Statements include all adjustments that are necessary for the fair presentation of Workhorse’s financial conditions, results of operations and cash flows for the interim periods presented.
 Such adjustments are of a normal, recurring nature.
 Intercompany balances and transactions are eliminated in consolidation.
 The results of operations and cash flows for the interim periods presented may not necessarily be indicative of full-year results.
-It is suggested that these financial statements be read in conjunction with the audited consolidated financial statements and notes thereto of Workhorse contained in its Annual Report on Form 10-K for the year ended December 31, 2017.
+These condensed consolidated financial statements should be read in conjunction with the audited consolidated financial statements and notes thereto of Workhorse contained in its Annual Report on Form 10-K for the year ended December 31, 2018.

 Certain reclassifications were made to the prior year financial statements to conform to the current year presentation.
-These reclassifications had no effect on previously reported results of operation or stockholders’ equity.
+These reclassifications had no effect on previously reported results of operation or stockholders’ equity (deficit).

 Disclosure of accounting policy for basis of accounting, or basis of presentation, used to prepare the financial statements (for example, US Generally Accepted Accounting Principles, Other Comprehensive Basis of Accounting, IFRS).